exasol/test-db-builder-python/README.rst

 .. tip:: We recommend using TDDB when:

-    - You need to create temporary database objects for testing
+    - You need to create temporary database objects for functional testing
     - You want to isolate tests from each other
     - You need to repeatedly set up and tear down test data
     - You want to make your database tests more readable, maintainable and easy to review